giellalt/lang-fit/fit.md

 * WORDLEMMA = regex giving the lemma in question

-* **errorth** removes Err/Orth if there is an analysis without Err/Orth with the same lemma
+* **Rule: errorth** removes Err/Orth if there is an analysis without Err/Orth with the same lemma